Welcome to Talent Night

 Application Tips

-• Answer all the questions included on the application form and make sure they are no longer than 3 sentences.
-It will help you to focus on your idea and answering the questions should support it.
+2. Answer all the questions on the application forms and make sure to keep it short and concise (not more than 3 sentences).
+It will help you to keep the focus on your idea, and your answers to the questions should strengthen your idea

-• Remember, even if you are telling a personal story – where are you going with it?
-What’s your idea?
-How will it inspire others
+3. Remember, even if your story is a personal one, where are you going with it?
+What’s the key takeaway message for your audience?
+How do you want to inspire others?

 Tips for a successful TEDx Talk